2024 US presidential primaries, explained | KRDO

 Incumbents rarely face serious competition.
 There are some Democrats challenging him in the Democratic primaries, including Rep. Dean Phillips of Minnesota and author Marianne Williamson.
 But they have not yet generated much support, at least in opinion polls.

-For Republicans, former President Donald Trump has long been the front-runner, meaning he appears in polling to have a lead over five other candidates who are still in the race.
+For Republicans, former President Donald Trump has long been the front-runner, meaning he appears in polling to have a lead over the other candidates who are still in the race.

 Trump, as a former president, also projects some of the power of an incumbent, although he lost the last election.
 His is the first serious campaign by a former president for his party’s nomination since Teddy Roosevelt tried and failed to reclaim the Republican nomination in 1912.

 Anti-Trump Republicans appear to be interested in two main options: former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis.
 Haley has polled better in New Hampshire and DeSantis has focused on Iowa.
-Former New Jersey Gov. Chris Christie, entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson have had more trouble gaining support.
+Entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson have had more trouble gaining support.

 Who can vote in a presidential primary?